Living in Indonesia, A Site for Expatriates

 Good advice to consider

 • Discuss emergency evacuation with your company.
-Know what they will or will not do for your family as well as what expenses they will cover.
+Know ahead of time what they will or will not do for your family as well as what expenses they will cover.
 Most multinational companies have a security consultant to advise them on matters of safety.
 Read their regular bulletins to keep abreast of current events, possible dangers and recommended actions.
 Rely on your office - they should have a good action plan for emergency situations.
 If they don't - ask them to make one!

 • Consider the safe havens in Jakarta for your family.
 The safest place will most often be your own home.
 Second choice may be a five-star hotel on a major thoroughfare that you can easily get to, as these hotels tend to be more closely guarded than residential areas.
 Foreign embassies and airports are often the first targets of demonstrators.
 Ask your embassy for points which they consider to be safe havens where their citizens can gather with some degree of protection.
-If you can not get assistance from your embassy, you may be able to join the evacuation program of another embassy ... but of course they would prioritize their own citizens.
+If you cannot get assistance from your embassy, you may be able to join the evacuation program of another embassy ... but of course they would prioritize their own citizens.

 • Stock an adequate supply of non-perishable food items in your home in preparation for the possibilities of supermarket closures, pasar supply disruptions or electrical outages.